zwindler/redalert/README.md

 * open a channel, (TODO add a small description) and invite individuals (TODO or teams) in it
 * configurable incident severity levels
 * (TODO) list all incident channels, optionnaly also archived ones (closed incidents)
-* (TODO) close the incident by archiving the Slack channel
+* close the incident by archiving the Slack channel

 ## possible future features